What is the Creating Connections through Cooking Project?

 - Washing the dishes

-Do you need any specials skills to volunteer?
+Do you need any special skills to volunteer?

 Everyone can volunteer in a tuckshop by contributing one or more hours each week, during school hours.
 There are no special skills or previous experience needed.